photo by Grace DuVal

 2007 BFA Fibers, Massachusetts College of Art and Design, Boston MA

-EXHIBITION HISTORY
+SELECTED EXHIBITION HISTORY

-2024 Somerville Open Studios, Somerville MA
+2024 First Look, Somerville Museum, Somerville MA

 2024 Artwear: The SOS Fashion Show, Somerville MA

-2023 Massart Design Biennial, Boston MA
+2023 Massart Design Biennial, Massart x Sowa Gallery, Boston MA

-2023 Somerville Open Studios, Somerville MA
+2023 First Look, Somerville Museum, Somerville MA

 2020 Project Upcycle, 3S Artspace, Portsmouth NH